IFC Expansion Policy

 When Muhlenberg College is open for expansion, the North-American Interfraternity Conference will be notified of the opportunity and will communicate details of the process to all NIC-affiliated social fraternities.
 Any NIC fraternity wishing to colonize at Muhlenberg College should file a letter of interest with the Office of Student Engagement.
-The Associate Director for Student Engagement, upon receipt of the letter(s), shall notify the Associate Dean of Students and Director of Student Engagement and the Vice President for Student Affairs and Dean of Students.
+The Associate Director for Student Engagement, upon receipt of the letter(s), shall notify the Associate Dean of Students and Director of Student Engagement and the Vice President for Vice President for Campus Life and Dean of Students.
 The letter of interest shall include information regarding the desire to expand at Muhlenberg College, financial and developmental support for members during the colonization process and beyond, details of New Member Education programs, risk prevention policies and strategies, and (inter)national, regional, and local information of the organization, including alumni support.

 - The completeness of the materials submitted.

 - The record of success of the organization in establishing and supporting current colonies, including the rate of chartering organizations.

 - The ability of the organization to actively support its chapters on a national, regional and local level.

 - The perceived compatibility between the College’s mission and that of the organization.